-For a few years now, the Tournaire Maison has offered initiation workshops to gemology (the study of precious stones).
+For a few years now, the Maison Tournaire has offered initiation workshops to gemology (the study of precious stones).
 Thanks to his passion for stones and his teacher's past, Mathieu Tournaire brings these workshops to life which allow you to discover the Tournaire House and its jewelry from another angle

 Succumb to the beauty of the stones

-Our gemology workshop, allows those who participate there to discover the science of stones, their meaning and how a jeweler manipulates and observes them.
+Our gemology workshop, allows those who participate to discover the science of stones, their meaning and how a jeweler manipulates and observes them.
 It also allows you to discover in another way the Tournaire House and its unique creations, which you will have the chance to manipulate during this gemology workshop.

 The workshop takes place in 3 main parts

 -The first is more theoretical and makes it possible to acquire the basic knowledge and the vocabulary necessary for the understanding of the workshop.